 PseudoQueue should have these three different methods:

-object to add to the pseudoqueue’send
+Input: avalueobject to add to the pseudoqueue’send

 Output: none

-of the pseudoqueue and return itsvalue
+.dequeue()(remove the node at thetopof the pseudoqueue and return itsvalue)

 Input: none

-of the node removed from thetop
+Output: thevalueof the node removed from thetopof the pseudoqueue

 Edge Case(s):